substrate-system/baowser/README.md

 }
 ```

+#### Encoding Format

-**Note:** The Bab encoding uses a Merkle tree structure where hash labels are interleaved with data chunks.
-The current `decodeBab` implementation is simplified and doesn't perform full incremental verification yet.
+The Bab encoding uses a Merkle tree structure where hash labels

-### Encode data (separate metadata)
+are interleaved with data chunks.
+The decoder performs full verification by
+recursively verifying each node's label matches the computed hash from
+its children, ensuring the entire tree structure is valid.

+### Separate Metadata

 First, encode your data to generate chunk metadata.
 This would happen
 on the machine that is providing the file (a server).